pinnaculum/galacteek/galacteek/docs/manual/en/html/_sources/settings.rst.txt

 Checking the **Filestore** setting will enable the use of the IPFS filestore system when importing content from the filemanager.
-Using this feature means you can add content to IPFS without duplicating the content in the IPFS datastore.
+Using this feature means you can add content to IPFS without duplicating the content in the IPFS datastore. **Note**: this is an experimental feature.

 **Note**: switching from a local to custom daemon (or vice versa) will make you lose access to the content that you might have published using the previous